jungby/Braillenius/README.md

 1. While on [this page](https://github.com/jungby/Braillenius) click the green button "Code" and then "Download ZIP".

+    _You can also find the executables on this GoogleDrive folder and skip the steps while I learn about github releases:_ _[Google Drive](https://drive.google.com/drive/folders/1GlokmAGRGnUGxVmQ7VoxxLIq1r4Zowyu?usp=sharing)_

 [![screenshot-1.png](https://i.postimg.cc/ZnWcs5SV/screenshot-1.png)](https://postimg.cc/9wjZrVz7)

 _If you are familiar with git clone it instead._